 Taxation Rules to Know for Payroll

 Social insurance in Mongolia includes pension, medical insurance, and unemployment insurance.
-Employers and employees both pay into these funds at the same rates — 7% for pension, 2% for medical insurance, and 0.2% for unemployment insurance.
-However, employers also have to contribute between 0.4-3% of wages to benefit insurance.
+Employers and employees both pay into these funds at the same rates — 8.5% for pension, 2% for medical insurance, 1% for benefit insurance, and 0.2% for unemployment insurance.
+However, employers also have to contribute between 0.8-2.8% of wages to industrial accident and occupational disease insurance.

 Mongolia Payroll Options

 - Remote: Sometimes, you can run one payroll for both your parent company and subsidiary’s employees if your parent company already has this structure in place.
 Keep in mind that employees from different countries will have different regulations to follow.